 54.7 Clubs shall be permitted to charge or pay a Loan Fee.
 The provisions of Regulation 51 shall apply in respect of the method of payment (and all associated matters relating thereto) of any Loan Fee save as follows:

 54.7.1 the first sentence of Regulation 51.2.1 shall apply unless otherwise agreed between the two Clubs;

 54.7.2 Regulation 51.2.2 shall not apply;

-54.7.3 any such Loan Fee shall be payable on or before the date agreed between the parties, the latest of which must be 30 June immediately following the conclusion of the Season in which the Temporary Loan Transfer commenced; and
+54.7.3 subject to Regulation 54.7.4, any such Loan Fee payable by a Member Club shall be payable on or before the date agreed between the parties, the latest of which must be 30 June immediately following the conclusion of the Season in which the Temporary Loan Transfer commenced;

 Clubs are reminded to consider whether sell on clauses in transfer agreements include or exclude loan fees.
 Note the provisions of Regulation 52.2 which provides that Loan Fee will be added to the transfer fee in EFL Club only transfers (unless the financial agreement states otherwise).

 54.8 During the period of any Temporary Loan Transfer, a Player shall not play against his Transferor Club without the prior written permission of the Transferor Club (which, if given, must be indicated on the appropriate Temporary Loan Transfer form).